VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 </p>

 Depending on where you want to send metrics, the URL for VictoriaMetrics will be different:
-1. Run DataDog using ENV variable `DD_DD_URL=http://victoriametrics-host:8428/datadog` for sending metrics to single-node VictoriaMetrics.
-Alternatively add `dd_url: http://victoriametrics-host:8428/datadog` to DataDog yaml configuration file.
-2. Run DataDog using variable `DD_DD_URL=http://vminsert-host:8480/insert/0/datadog` for sending metrics to the vminsert component of the cluster version of VictoriaMetrics.
-Alternatively add `dd_url: http://vminsert-host:8480/insert/0/datadog` to DataDog yaml configuration file.
+1. Run DataDog using this `ENV variable` for sending metrics to single-node VictoriaMetrics or this `ENV variable` for sending metrics to the vminsert component of the cluster version of VictoriaMetrics.
+Alternatively add this `Link to URL examples` or this `Link to URL examples` DataDog yaml configuration file.

-3. vmagent also can accept Datadog metrics format.
+2. vmagent also can accept Datadog metrics format.
 Depending on where vmagent will forward data, pick the 1 or 2 URL formats.

 ### Sending metrics to Datadog and VictoriaMetrics